Key Takeaways

 Nationwide3.78$97105

 For our West Virginia general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries statewide.
-Our analysis focuses on 1-to-4-person businesses, which represent a large share of West Virginia's small business market, while weighting results for broader industry and location representation across the state's commercial centers and rural service areas, including the Northern Panhandle, Kanawha Valley, Eastern Panhandle and southern coalfield communities.
+Our analysis focuses on one-to-four-person businesses, which represent a large share of West Virginia's small business market, while weighting results for broader industry and location representation across the state's commercial centers and rural service areas, including the Northern Panhandle, Kanawha Valley, Eastern Panhandle and southern coalfield communities.

-To do this, we evaluated over 20,000 business profiles, more than 500 customer experience data points and reviewed coverage contracts and endorsements to compare how insurers serve West Virginia businesses consistently across different industries and regions.
-We then rated each company across categories of affordability (50% of overall score), customer experience (30% of overall score) and coverage options and terms (20% of overall score) to form an overall rating.
+We then rated each company across categories of affordability (50%), customer experience (30%) and coverage options and terms (20%) to form an overall rating.
 For a detailed breakdown of the metrics, scoring methodology and pricing analysis specific to West Virginia, see our full methodology.

 95%